Tolerance & Fit Calculator - ISO 286 Shaft & Hole Fits with Visual Tolerance Zones

 Common Fit Presets

-One-click presets for the most commonly specified fits: H11/c11 (loose running), H9/d9 (free running), H8/f7 (close running), H7/g6 (sliding), H7/h6 (locational clearance), H7/k6 (locational transition), H7/n6 (locational interference), H7/p6 (press), and H7/s6 (heavy press).
-Each preset includes a description of its typical application.
+Built-in preset prompts include H11/c11 (loose running), H9/d9 (free running), H8/f7 (close running), H7/g6 (sliding), H7/h6 (locational clearance), H7/k6 (locational transition), H7/n6 (locational interference), H7/p6 (press), and H7/s6 (heavy press).
+Each label is context only and does not approve an application.

 Max/Min Clearance and Interference